August 8, 2013 (Updated: October 12, 2023)

 This can be helpful for websites looking to make the most of their web design.
 A site that showcases its items in tiles might think one particular product is the most popular, but if he or she sets up A/B testing with a similar product at a similar price point, that one spot might be what’s drawing customers in to convert.
 A/B testing brings you one step closer to answering the “why” in user behavior.

-Foursquare has taken demographic analysis to the next level.
-Not only do they look at gender and age to target their ads, they also look at the multitude of places you’ve checked in over the past few months.
+Foursquare’s platform has taken demographic analysis to the next level.
+Not only do they look at gender and age to target their ads, but they also look at the multitude of places you’ve checked in over the past few months.
 Have you checked in to multiple airports recently?
-You’ll probably see an add for hotels.
+You’ll probably see an ad for hotels.

 Not everyone has access to the mass amounts of data that Foursquare does, but there are tools that you can use to dig a little bit deeper than country of origin.
 Weborama analyzes sites and pulls the interests of your readers on top of their demographics.

 Weborama gives daily reports on audience interests and demographics, which not only provides inspiration for future blog posts (They’re interested in start-ups and small businesses?
 Maybe I should do an article on…) but helps analyze the content you create that day.
 What posts went over well with men older than 45?
 What about Women 25-35?

 The key to these six tools is to answer questions a round table of questions regarding user behavior.
 Who is viewing your site?
 Where are they getting stuck?
 Why are they there?
 How did they get there?
 What is the best way to meet their needs?
 If you can turn these insights into actionable steps, you’ll never have to answer the question When will they be back?
 You’ll already know.

 More from the author: